rlaisqls/TIL/데브옵스 DevOps/Kubernetes/EKS/Amazon VPC CNI.md

 Secondary IP mode is the default mode for VPC CNI.
 This guide provides a generic overview of VPC CNI behavior when Secondary IP mode is enabled.
 The functionality of ipamd (allocation of IP addresses) may vary depending on the configuration settings for VPC CNI, such as [Prefix Mode](https://aws.github.io/aws-eks-best-practices/networking/prefix-mode/index_linux/), [Security Groups Per Pod](https://aws.github.io/aws-eks-best-practices/networking/sgpp/), and [Custom Networking.](https://aws.github.io/aws-eks-best-practices/networking/custom-networking/)

 The Amazon VPC CNI is deployed as a Kubernetes Daemonset named aws-node on worker nodes.
 When a worker node is provisioned, it has a default ENI, called the primary ENI, attached to it.

 The CNI allocates a warm pool of ENIs and secondary IP addresses from the subnet attached to the node's primary ENI.
 By default, ipamd attempts to allocate an additional ENI to the node.
 The IPAMD allocates additional ENI when a single Pod is scheduled and assigned a secondary IP address from the primay ENI.
 This "warm" ENI enables faster Pod networking.
 As the pool of secondary IP addresses runs out, the CNI adds another ENI to assign more.

 The number of ENIs and IP addreses in a pool are configured through environment variables called `WARM_ENI_TARGET`, `WARM_IP_TARGET`, `MINIMUM_IP_TARGET`.
 The `aws-node` Daemonset will periodically check that a sufficient number of ENIs are attached.
 A sufficient number of ENIs are attached when all pf the `WARM_ENI_TARGET`, or `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` conditions are met.
 If there are insufficient ENIs attached, the CNI will make an API call to EC2 to attach more until `MAX_ENI` limit is reached.

 - `WARM_ENI_TARGET` - Integer, Values > 0 indicate requirement Enabled
   - The number of Warm ENIs to be maintained.
 An ENI is "warm" when it is attached as a secondary ENI to a node, but it is not in use by any Pod.
 More specifically, no IP addresses of the ENI have been associated with a Pod.

   - Example: Consider an instance with 2 ENIs, each ENI supporting 5 IP addresses. `WARM_ENI_TARGET` is set to 1.
 If exactly 5 addresses are associated with the instance, the CNI maintains 2 ENIs attached to the instance.
 The first ENI is in use, and all 5 possible IP addresses of this ENI are used.
-  - The second ENI is “warm” with all 5 IP addresses in pool.
+    The second ENI is “warm” with all 5 IP addresses in pool.
 If another Pod is launched on the instance, a 6th IP address will be needed.
 The CNI will assign this 6th Pod an IP address from the second ENI and from 5 IPs from the pool.
 The second ENI is now in use, and no longer in a “warm” status.
 The CNI will allocate a 3rd ENI to maintain at least 1 warm ENI.

     > The warm ENIs still consume IP addresses from the CIDR of your VPC.
 IP addresses are “unused” or “warm” until they are associated with a workload, such as a Pod.

 - `WARM_IP_TARGET`, Integer, Values > 0 indicate requirement Enabled
   - The number of Warm IP addresses to be maintaines.
 A warm IP is available on an actively attached ENI, but has not been assigned to a Pod.
-In other words, the number of Warm IPs available is th enumber of IPs that may be assigned to a Pord without requiring an additional ENI.
+In other words, the number of Warm IPs available is the number of IPs that may be assigned to a Pod without requiring an additional ENI.
   - Example: Consider an instance with 1 ENI, each ENI supporting 20 IP addresses `WARM_IP_TARGET` is set to 5. `WARM_ENI_TARGET` is set to 0.
 Only 1 ENI will be attached until a 16th IP address is needed.
 Then, the CNI will attach a second ENI, consuming 20 possible addresses from the subnet CIDR.

 - `MINIMUM_IP_TARGET`, Integer, Values > 0 indicate requirement Enabled